Welcome to the Class of 1967 Web site.

 Between classmates and guests, we can anticipate between 750 and 900 attendees.

-Attendance at the reunion will permit free access to all of Harvard's many libraries and museums, and we will provide information about some area options.
-Since Harvard Square tends to get very busy during commencement week, we will provide a list of restaurants, cafes and bars in Kendall Square, Central Square, Porter Square and Davis Square, all easily reached on the Red Line, and Watertown Square, a quick bus ride away.
+Attendance at the reunion will permit free access to all of Harvard's many libraries and museums, subject, of course, to Covid restrictions.
+We will provide information about some area options.
+We will provide a list of restaurants, cafes and bars in Kendall Square, Central Square, Porter Square and Davis Square, all easily reached on the Red Line, and Watertown Square, a quick bus ride away.
 Enroute to Watertown you may wish to walk the beautiful grounds of Mt.
 Auburn Cemetery for birding, history or tranquility.
 The city of Boston itself is rich with museums (such as the Museum of Fine Arts, Institute of Contemporary Art and the MIT Museum), libraries (the Boston Public Library, and the Boston Atheneum have excellent exhibits and tours), and many good neighborhoods to wander and explore.

 Our headquarters, registration center and "hang-out" place will be in Quincy House, very close to the Yard and most of our planned activities.
 We encourage all of you who have enjoyed previous reunions to pass your comments on to us AND to encourage old classmates and friends to attend.
 Many new friendships have been made at these reunions and we hope that those who come will be glad they did.